elcicd/el-CICD-docs/operating-manual.md

 **_Organizations must fork both the [el-CICD](https://github.com/elcicd/el-CICD) and the [el-CICD-config](https://github.com/elcicd/el-CICD-config) repositories._**

-The [el-CICD-config](#el-cicd-config-repository) needs to be modified by the end user to adapt el-CICD to their organizational needs, and the [el-CICD](#el-cicd-config-repository) repository holds all the functional code.
+The [el-CICD-config](#el-cicd-config-repository) repository needs to be modified by the end user to adapt el-CICD to their organizational needs, and the [el-CICD](#el-cicd-config-repository) repository holds all the functional code.
 These repositories are part of an OSS project that resides on a publicly hosted service, and **_no guarantee that they will continue to host el-CICD in the future is given, made, or implied_**.
 Both of these repositories are pulled on every pipeline run, which has the added advantage of instant updates of functionality and configuration for CICD Automation Servers.

 ## el-CICD Repository